chanzuckerberg/miniwdl/docs/runner_reference.md

 By default `miniwdl run` creates a new subdirectory of the current working directory for each run, timestamp-named so that a series of them sorts in order of invocation.
 A different root directory can be specified with `--dir /my/runs`, while timestamp-named subdirectory creation can be prevented with `--dir myrun/.`; in the latter case, the given directory should be nonexistent or empty.

 Upon run success, the JSON outputs are written to `outputs.json` in the run directory and printed to standard output (including a key providing the run directory path).
 Upon failure, the process exits with a non-zero status code and JSON error information is written to `error.json` in the run directory; if `--error-json` is supplied, this information is also printed to standard output.

 The existence of `outputs.json` is a reliable indicator of success; `error.json` indicates failure, but may not appear if miniwdl is force-killed (by SIGKILL, such as the out-of-memory killer), or if writing the file fails for any reason.
+Barring such extremes, an external process should assume a run directory is still in use if it contains neither `outputs.json` nor `error.json`.

 For tasks, the run directory also contains: